ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

   ![vultr-activated-firewall](vultr-activated-firewall.webp)
   - Again, make sure to perform the above step for ***both the IPv4 rules and for IPv6***.
-- Once your drop rules are setup, you can attach the firewall to your VPS.
+- Once your drop rules are set up, you can attach the firewall to your VPS.
   Return to the ["Compute" page](https://my.vultr.com/), click on your VPS then click "Settings" and choose "Firewall" from the sidebar: